svenssonjoel/lispBM/THIRD-PARTY-NOTICES.md

-# Third Party Notices
+# Third-Party Notices

-This file lists Third party code that has been incorporated into LispBM
+This file lists third-party code that has been incorporated into LispBM

 ## LibSchrift